marchtea/mdtogh/README.md

 The format of `book.json` is given below.

+Generate files with custom template:

+	$ cd mdfiles
+	$ mdtogh --templates=path_to_templates 01.md

+The rules for `templates` is given below.

 **Recommanded** options to `generate book`:

 	$ mdtogh --css --toc --book='book.json' --file_reg='your reg exp'